Azure-Samples/modern-data-warehouse-dataops/e2e_samples/fabric_dataops_sample/docs/ThingsToConsiderForDataProcesses.md

    - [Invoke using API](https://learn.microsoft.com/fabric/data-engineering/notebook-public-api#run-a-notebook-on-demand) - You can use "configuration" boody to send the params.
    - [Designate a parameters cell](https://learn.microsoft.com/fabric/data-engineering/author-execute-notebook#designate-a-parameters-cell) and [read parameters from a pipeline](https://learn.microsoft.com/fabric/data-engineering/author-execute-notebook#parameterized-session-configuration-from-a-pipeline).

-[Parameters cell](https://learn.microsoft.com/fabric/data-engineering/author-execute-notebook#designate-a-parameters-cell) will work regardless of the method chosen.
+Note that [Parameters cell](https://learn.microsoft.com/fabric/data-engineering/author-execute-notebook#designate-a-parameters-cell) will work regardless of the method chosen.

 To ensure proper functionality, it is recommended to set the `defaultLakehouse` when working with relative paths in your notebook.
 By doing so you can avoid any potential issues that may arise from using relative paths.
 If the defaultLakehouse is not explicitly defined, the notebook will automatically adopt the lakehouse it was initially associated with during creation as its default lakehouse. **Best practice is to avoid relative paths while coding and use absolute paths**.
 This practice will also help avoid any conflicts when executing notebooks using `%run`, as the default lakehouse of the main notebook will serve as the default lakehouse for the session during reference runs.